Scalarful double beta decay

 In case of scalar coupling to only active neutrinos, $m_i\ll |\vect{q}|$, and we can thus also ignore the second term, as well as the masses in the neutrino propagators, in \cref{eq:leptonline}.
 This gives

 where $U_{ek}$ are the PMNS elements.
 This is similar to the regular \ovbb\;potential, where an additional overall factor of neutrino mass appears.
-The hadronic part of the matrix element in both cases is the same, and in this scenario we can thus directly use the \ovbb\;nuclear matrix elements (NMEs) for the massless neutrino limit, as discussed in refs.~\cite{Dekens:2023iyc,Dekens:2024hlz,Cirigliano:2024ccq}, i.e., $\mathcal{A}^\phi = \amp(0)$.
+The hadronic part of the matrix element in both cases is the same, and thus, as noted in ref.~\cite{doi:1985dx}, in this scenario we can directly use the \ovbb\;nuclear matrix elements (NMEs) for the massless neutrino limit, as discussed in refs.~\cite{Dekens:2023iyc,Dekens:2024hlz,Cirigliano:2024ccq}, i.e., $\mathcal{A}^\phi = \amp(0)$.
 The \ovbb\;amplitudes used are described in \cref{app:ovbbamp}.
-Further, we can identify the overall coupling, that will allow us to write the half-life in a factorised form as shown in \cref{eq:majHL}, as $g_{ee} = \sum_{i,j}U_{ei}U_{ej}(g_{ij}+\psg_{ij})$.
+Further, we can identify the overall coupling, that will allow us to write the half-life in a~factorised form as shown in \cref{eq:majHL}, as $g_{ee} = \sum_{i,j}U_{ei}U_{ej}(g_{ij}+\psg_{ij})$.